ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ## Amended Signed vCon

-This is an example vCon with an [Amended Object](#amended) referencing the vCon that it amends or adds addional content.
+This is an example vCon with an [Amended Object](#amended) referencing the vCon that it amends or adds additional content.
-In this case it is referening the signed vCon example above.
+In this case it is referencing the signed vCon example above.
-An example text Dialog Object (index 1) is the ammendement.
+An example text Dialog Object (index 1) is the amendment.

 The unformatted version of the following example can be downloaded from: https://raw.githubusercontent.com/ietf-wg-vcon/draft-ietf-vcon-vcon-core/refs/heads/main/examples/ab_call_ext_rec_amended.vcon